U.S. condemns 'heinous' assassination of Haitian leader, says it is ready to help

 “We also call for full transparency and an independent investigation into this criminal act,” the four lawmakers - Representatives Val Demings, Yvette Clarke, Andy Levin and Ayanna Pressley - said in a statement.

-The U.S. ambassador to Haiti, Michele Sison, and the Acting Assistant Secretary of State for Western Hemisphere Affairs, Julie Chung, held an emergency briefing for some congressional Democrats on events in Port-au-Prince.
+House Speaker Nancy Pelosi said Congress was prepared to help.
+“Congress condemns this barbaric act, and we stand ready to provide support and assistance to the people of Haiti during this challenging time,” she said in a statement.

-The opposition in Haiti had accused the United States - Haiti’s top foreign donor - of being lenient towards Moise because of his support for U.S. foreign policy.
-Moise had faced calls to resign and mass protests over accusations of corruption, his management of the economy, and his increasing grip on power.
+The opposition in Haiti had accused Washington - Haiti’s top foreign donor - of being lenient towards Moise because of his support for U.S. foreign policy.
+Moise, who entered office in 2017, had faced calls to resign and mass protests over accusations of corruption, his management of the economy, and his increasing grip on power.

 Washington sent troops to Haiti in 1994 to oust a military government and return its elected president, former parish priest Jean-Bertrand Aristide, to power.
 But the country has struggled with political instability and a series of natural disasters since then.